We care for individuals with a wide variety of illnesses or injuriesOutpatient Therapy Short-Term Care Long-Term Care

 A Skilled Nursing and Rehabilitation Center

-Located just off of I-69, The Laurels of Coldwater is a 169 bed skilled nursing and rehabilitation center providing care for both short-term and extended-stay guests.
-The Laurels is located close to Community Health Center of Branch County, shopping centers and other Coldwater amenities.
+Located just off of I-69, The Laurels of Coldwater is a 169-bed skilled nursing and rehabilitation center operated by Ciena Healthcare.
+We provide care for both short-term and extended-stay guests in close proximity to Community Health Center of Branch County, shopping centers and other Coldwater amenities.

 Our fully secured Special Care Unit provides guests with Alzheimer's and other cognitive challenges the benefit of comforting and familiar spaces, faces and routines.

-Our recently remodeled building offers eloquent décor, spacious family gathering areas, an aviary and plenty of large screen TV’s.
+Our building offers eloquent décor, spacious family gathering areas, an aviary and plenty of large screen TV’s.
 This provides the perfect setting for social activities and visits from family and friends.
-At The Laurels of Coldwater we treat our guests with compassion, dignity and respect.
-We call it The Laurel Way of Caring and we do it every day.
+At The Laurels of Coldwater, we treat our guests with compassion, dignity and respect.
+We call it The Laurel Way of Caring, and we do it every day.

 We provide a complete range of services for patients that are unable to return home after a hospitalization.
 Our programs provide a safe transition from hospital to home with a depth of services that typically can not be provided through home health care or by family members.Learn More